Post-exposure prophylaxis (PEP)

 PEP should only be used by people who are HIV negative.
 When a person starts PEP, an HIV test must be done to determine their HIV status.
-If the person is HIV positive (but doesn’t know it) they should be referred to HIV care and treatment.
+If the person tests positive they should be referred to HIV care and treatment.

 If rapid HIV testing (which gives results within a matter of minutes) is not available, the test result may not be ready for one to two weeks; however, PEP will be started immediately.
 PEP should be discontinued if the PEP user tests HIV positive, or if the contact person is confirmed to be HIV negative.